-Alex A is the author and illustrator of the graphic novel series Super Agent Jon Le Bon! (on which the popular CBC Kids Videos are based) and Min-Jon’s Experiments, published monthly in Chickadee Magazine.
+Alex A. is the author and illustrator of the graphic novel series Super Agent Jon Le Bon! (on which the popular CBC Kids videos are based) and Mini-Jon’s Experiments, published monthly in Chickadee Magazine.
 Fond of wearing colourful wool hats and plaid pants, he lives in Montreal with his dog Wolfy.
+Gr.
+3-6 (Oct 15 & 16).

 A member of Norway House Cree Nation, David Robertson educates as well as entertains through his writings about Indigenous Peoples.
-The award-winning author of children’s books, graphic novels, and novels comes to Wordfest with Ghost the final novel of his Reckoner trilogy.
+The award-winning author of children’s books, graphic novels, and YA novels comes to Wordfest with Ghost the final novel of his Reckoner trilogy.
+Gr.
+7-12 (Oct 15-18).

 Richard Van Camp is one of Canada’s greatest oral storytellers and the best-selling author of twenty-two books, including the coming of age novel The Lesser Blessed, adapted into a film starring Benjamin Bratt.
-Three Feathers is Van Camp’s latest novel to be made into a film and Moccasin Square Gardens is his latest book of short stories.
+Three Feathers is Van Camp’s latest graphic novel to be made into a film and Moccasin Square Gardens is his latest book of short stories.
+Gr.
+7-12 (Oct 15-16).

-Bob Joseph is a Gwawaenuk Nation member, former professor, and the CEO of Indigenous Corporate Training Inc. His bestselling, 21 Things You May Not Know About the Indian Act is an essential guide to understanding the legal document and its repercussions on generations of Indigenous Peoples.
+Bob Joseph is a Gwawaenuk Nation member, former professor, and the CEO of Indigenous Corporate Training Inc. His bestselling, 21 Things You May Not Know About the Indian Act is an essential guide to understanding reconciliation and its repercussions on generations of Indigenous Peoples.

-Called a “YA rebel-author” by Kirkus Reviews, Barry Lyga has published 20 YA books.
+Called a “YA rebel-author” by Kirkus Reviews, Barry Lyga has published 20 YA books including Thanos: Titan Consumed, in conjunction with Marvel Comics.
 Morgan Baden has ghostwritten several bestselling YA novels and does social media for a children’s publishing house.
-Together they’ve written The Hive, a speculative YA thriller set in the near future, that focuses on the mob violence that ensues from online shaming and internet bullying.
+Together they’ve written The Hive, just named a Best Book of Fall 2019 by People magazine!
+A speculative YA thriller set in the near future, The Hive will spark a conversation with your students about online shaming and internet bullying.
+Gr.
+9-12 (Oct 15-17)

 Wordfest Youth supplies authors from across Canada and around the world to present fun, illuminating in-and out-of-school events that promote a love of reading and a deeper appreciation of the world of ideas and imagination.